-For data with only a single timed record (where the timestamp of the earliest value equals that of the latest value) such as real-time data, the data values are displayed only if the display time is later than the timestamp and the absolute time difference between the display time and the data timestamp is less than a discrimination interval (for example 5 minutes).
+For data with only a single timed record (where the timestamp of the earliest value equals that of the latest value) such as real-time data, the data values must be displayed only if the display time is later than the timestamp and the absolute time difference between the display time and the data timestamp is less than a discrimination interval (for example 5 minutes).
 For a single record, the variable timeRecordInterval can be used to set the discrimination interval.

-For data with multiple times, if the selected display time is later than the first timestamp and earlier than the last timestamp, or the selected display time is in the interval [startDateTime, endDateTime], then the closest but immediately preceding values in the data are displayed.
-However, if the selected display time is earlier than the first timestamp, or outside the interval [startDateTime, endDateTime] then the data is not displayed.
-If the selected time is later than the last timestamp or after endDateTime, then data values at that time are displayed only if the absolute time difference between the display time and the data timestamp is less than a discrimination interval (for example the value of the variable timeRecordInterval).
+For data with multiple times, if the selected display time is later than the first timestamp and earlier than the last timestamp, or the selected display time is in the interval [startDateTime, endDateTime], then the closest but immediately preceding values in the data must be displayed.
+However, if the selected display time is earlier than the first timestamp, or outside the interval [startDateTime, endDateTime] then the data must not be displayed.
+If the selected time is later than the last timestamp or after endDateTime, then data values at that time must be displayed only if the absolute time difference between the display time and the data timestamp is less than a discrimination interval (for example the value of the variable timeRecordInterval).

 Some data change rapidly, so more-or-less continual revision or updating of such data is essential.
 For real-time observations, new values are periodically collected (for example, on the order of once every 5 minutes).